Ordering A Sample Deal Toy: 7 Pitfalls You Need To Avoid

 7. Are There Any Potential Shipping Problems with Your Deal Toy?

-Keep this in mind if you plan to distribute the pieces at an event, such as a closing dinner.
+For instance, do you expect to hand the pieces out to recipients at a closing dinner or event?
 Inevitably, some or most of the recipients are going to inspect their deal toy right then and there.
 Are you comfortable with the prospect that they will most likely re-pack that piece hastily when leaving the event—maybe even carelessly?

 After all, you’re the one who will be fielding requests for replacement pieces should any repacked pieces suffer any damage.